 = 6,566,400,000 bits per second = 6.58 Gbits/s

-We know that the HDMI 1.4 can support upto 8.16 Gbit/s of effective data rate, and hence at FHD resolution ad with an 8-bit color depth, you should have no issue using the old HDMI 1.4 interface which is found on even decade old monitors and PCs.
+We know that HDMI 1.4 can support up to 8.16 Gbit/s of effective data rate, and hence at FHD resolution ad with an 8-bit color depth, you should have no issue using the old HDMI 1.4 interface, which is found on even decade-old monitors and PCs.

-The following table summarizes the version of HDMI you would need in order to operate 120Hz at different resolution and color bit depth.
+The following table summarizes your HDMI version to operate 120Hz at different resolutions and color bit depths.

 Refresh Rate | Resolution | Color Bit Depth | Data Rate (Gbit/s) | Required Minimum HDMI Version |